 Russian is a tough language to learn – So I signed up for 1-on-1 lessons with an instructor once per week and have committed to practicing 10 minutes… and 10 minutes ONLY 5 days per week.
 I’m starting with only 10 minutes per day because I’m confident this is something I can and want to do.
 Any longer and I don’t know man.

 When trying to create change in your life going all in doesn’t always work.
 Sometimes it’s definitely needed but when it comes to eating healthier small changes over time are what stick.

 If you don’t like veggies you don’t have to eat them with every meal.
 Try introducing them with one meal for now.
 If that’s too much try just one piece of broccoli

 If you’re drinking 3 sodas every day and finding it difficult to quit cold turkey try drinking two.

-Now that your minds right lets jump into the how to.
+Now that your mind is right let’s jump into the how-to.

 RATIONAL APPROACH #10: JUST DO SOMETHING

 I was talking with a coaching client of mine and she expressed that she has always wanted to visit London but hasn’t been able to make it happen yet because of money and getting the time off from work.